 Peripheral neuropathy presents symptoms such as numbness, tingling, and pain, especially in the hands and feet.
 This is the result of damage done to the peripheral nerves of the body.

 Some peripheral neuropathy patients develop balance problems that limit their physical function and mobility, impeding participation in social and physical activities and causing decreased health and quality of life.

 Increased mobility leads to a better long-term health outcome.
 Walkasins® can help people with peripheral neuropathy who still have some sensation in the lower leg and want improved balance and mobility.

-Walkasins® Lower Limb Sensory Prosthesis is a non-invasive device to enhance quality of life by restoring balance to patients with peripheral neuropathy.
+Walkasins is a non-invasive prosthetic device to enhance quality of life by improving balance and reducing fall risk for people with peripheral neuropathy.

-Intended for long-term daily use, Walkasins replaces critical sensory information for maintaining balance, which is absent in persons with peripheral neuropathy.
+Intended for long-term daily use, Walkasins replaces specific sensory information for maintaining balance, which is absent in persons with peripheral neuropathy.

 The health and medical information on our website is not intended to take the place of advice or treatment from healthcare professionals.
 It is also not intended to substitute for the users’ relationship with their own healthcare/pharmaceutical providers.